zalando/problem-spring-web/README.md

 We inherit this restriction from Spring and therefore recommend to use an unrestricted `@ControllerAdvice`.

-## Getting help
+## Getting Help

-If you have questions, concerns, bug reports, etc., please file an issue in this repository's Issue Tracker.
+If you have questions, concerns, bug reports, etc., please file an issue in this repository's [Issue Tracker](../../issues).

-## Getting involved
+## Getting Involved/Contributing

 To contribute, simply make a pull request and add a brief description (1-2 sentences) of your addition or change.
 For more details, check the [contribution guidelines](CONTRIBUTING.md).

 ## Credits and references